theopn/dotfiles/README.md

 > Everything you could think of but a text editor

-I use it for Org-agenda (to-do list), Org-roam (the "Second Brain"), and general note-taking in Org mode.
-I tried to use it as my main text editor a couple times, but I unfortunately do not see an appeal over Neovim.
+My setup is focused on making Emacs the ultimate "Second Brain."
+Org-capture captures my to-do item, writing drafts, and project ideas, Org-agenda displays everything I need to do, and Org-roam is my knowledge database.
+I tried using Emacs as my text editor a couple times, but Neovim's simplicity won me over every time.

+#### Fish

+//TODO

 #### Git